Miniand/brdg.me/Godeps/_workspace/src/github.com/dancannon/gorethink/README.md

 }
 ```

 When `DiscoverHosts` is true any nodes are added to the cluster after the initial connection then the new node will be added to the pool of available nodes used by GoRethink.
+Unfortunately the canonical address of each server in the cluster **MUST** be set as otherwise clients will try to connect to the database nodes locally.
+For more information about how to set a RethinkDB servers canonical address set this page http://www.rethinkdb.com/docs/config-file/.

 ## Query Functions

 This library is based on the official drivers so the code on the [API](http://www.rethinkdb.com/api/) page should require very few changes to work.

-To view full documentation for the query functions check the [GoDoc](http://godoc.org/github.com/dancannon/gorethink#Term)
+To view full documentation for the query functions check the [API reference](https://github.com/dancannon/gorethink/wiki/Go-ReQL-command-reference) or [GoDoc](http://godoc.org/github.com/dancannon/gorethink#Term)

 Slice Expr Example
 ```go